Childcare before school start

 The statistics is an annual inventory of the number of children enrolled in childcare facilities, the number of employees with pedagogical assignments, and the ratio between children and employees.
+The ratio is calculated at municipal level from 2015 to 2021, and from 2022 the ratio calculation is at municipal level and at parent board level.
 The framework for the statistics follows the recommendations of the work of an inter-ministerial working group, where stakeholders were involved.
-The work was based on research, day to day examples from childcare facilities, and experience from the work in municipalities and experiences from other countries.
-This work and the model for the estimations are documented in the publication

-There are several different users of the statistics and such users are diverse.
+There are different and diverse users of the statistics.
 The Danish Ministries use the statistics to compare the resource allocation to childcare in different municipalities and to develop policies on child care.
-Interest organizations, such as the National Association of Pedagogues (BUPL), the National Associations of Muncipalities (KL) and The Association of Parents (FOLA) use the statistics to assess the allocation of resources and the service level in the childcare area.
-Data has been collected on the basis of an agreement between Statistics Denmark and the Ministry of Children and Social Affairs.
+From 2022, municipalities will also be able to use the statistics for comparison across parent boards in their own municipality.
+Interest organizations, such as the National Association of Pedagogues (BUPL), the National Associations of Municipalities (KL) and The Association of Parents (FOLA) use the statistics to assess the service level in the childcare area.
+Data has been collected on an agreement between Statistics Denmark and the Ministry of Children and Education.

-The inventory for 2018 is the second publication and contains information from all 98 municipalities.
+The inventory for 2020 has information from all 98 municipalities.
 The accuracy is affected by errors in municipal registrations and whether keys for distributing staff in age groups 0-2 and 3-5 years in 0-5 year institutions are correct.
 Employees and children from private institutions are not included in the statistics, because of an unrealistic high or low ratio of children pr.
 Employee in such institutions.
 Moreover uncertainty comes from single registration errors that do not give systematic errors in the calculation.

 Statistic on childcare can be dated back to 1943.
 From 1975 it was the number of children enrolled in the age groups 0-2 years and 3-6 years.
-Until 2007, the date of measurement was a day in spring, but from 2007 it becomes the first of october.
+Until 2004, the date of measurement was a day in spring, but from 2004 it becomes the first of October.
 As of 2015, children and staff are measured as full-time units.
 This gives a lower number of children and staff compared to before 2015.
-Figures from before 1983 can be found in statistical yearbooks, while figures from 1983 onwards can be found at statistikbanken.
-Statistics on childcare are published in several countries, but they do not have common guidelines.
+Figures from before 1983 can be found in statistical yearbooks, while figures from 1983 onwards can be found at the Statbank.
+Statistics on childcare do not have common guidelines across countries.

-Statistics on the number of children enrolled in institutions, pedagogical employees, the ratio between children and employees and the number of institutions are published in Statistikbanken under Children and staff and Institutions.
+Statistics on the number of children enrolled in institutions, pedagogical employees, the ratio between children and employees and the number of institutions are published in the Statbank under Children and staff and Institutions.
 See more on the topic for Childcare.
 Childcare.